bastiaanb/community-plugins/deployit-udm-plugins/utility-plugins/deployable-mapping-verifier-plugin/README.md

-# Deployment complete validator plugin #
+# Deployable Mapping Verifier plugin #

 # Overview #

-The Deployment Complete Validator plugin is a Deployit plugin that enables automatic enforcement of completeness of deployments.
-If a deployment does not include all required deployed the deployment will not proceed.
+The Deployable Mapping Verifier plugin is a Deployit plugin that enables automatic verification that a deployment includes all required deployeds.
+Deployment will not proceed if the requirements are not met.

 # Requirements #